Transolver is a Linear Transformer: Revisiting Physics-Attention through the Lens of Linear Attention: Experiments

 \textbf{Baselines} We compare our model against several representative baselines, including classical Neural Operator models: FNO~\shortcite{liFourierNeuralOperator2021}, Geo-FNO~\shortcite{DBLP:journals/jmlr/LiHLA23}, F-FNO~\shortcite{DBLP:conf/iclr/TranMXO23} and U-FNO~\shortcite{DBLP:journals/corr/abs-2109-03697}, Transformer-based models: Galerkin~\shortcite{DBLP:conf/nips/Cao21}, OFormer~\shortcite{li2023transformer}, GNOT~\shortcite{haoGNOTGeneralNeural2023}, FactFormer~\shortcite{li2023scalable}, ONO~\shortcite{DBLP:conf/icml/XiaoHLD024}, LSM~\shortcite{wuSolvingHighDimensionalPDEs2023}, LNO~\shortcite{wangLatentNeuralOperator2024}, Transolver~\shortcite{wu2024transolver} and Transolver++~\shortcite{DBLP:journals/corr/abs-2502-02414}, classical geometric deep models: PointNet~\shortcite{DBLP:conf/cvpr/QiSMG17}, GraphSage~\shortcite{DBLP:conf/nips/HamiltonYL17} and GraphUNet~\shortcite{DBLP:conf/icml/GaoJ19}, MeshGraphNet~\shortcite{DBLP:conf/iclr/PfaffFSB21}.

 \textbf{Setup} To ensure fair comparisons, we follow the experimental settings of Transolver \cite{wu2024transolver}.
-We report the relative L2 error as the evaluation metric, except the Spearman's correlation coefficient $\rho$.
-For full experimental details and hyperparameter configurations, please refer to Appendix B.
+We report the relative L2 error and Spearman correlation coefficient $\rho$ as the evaluation metric.
+Detailed experimental settings and hyperparameter configurations are provided in Appendix B.